dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

     /api/organisationUnits/gist?fields=*,children::size~rename(child-count)

-The returned items now no longer have a `chilren` member but a `child-count` member instead.
+The returned items now no longer have a `children` member but a `child-count` member instead.
 Note that `rename` also affects the member name of the URI reference given in `apiEndpoints`.